gvanhorne/csc305a1/README.txt

 # CSC 305 Assignment 1
+## Gregory Van Horne
+## V00831402
+## 2023-10-16

-This document outlines the successful implementation of the required features and components in the animation project.
+This document outlines the implementation details of the required features for the first assignment.

 ## Project Requirements and Implementation